 The annual Out-of-Pocket Maximum is the most you pay each calendar year for Covered Health Services.
-There are separate Network and non-Network Out-of-Pocket Maximums for this Plan.
 If your eligible out-of-pocket expenses in a calendar year exceed the annual maximum, the Plan pays 100% of Eligible Expenses for Covered Health Services through the end of the calendar year.

-The following table identifies what does and does not apply toward your Network and non-Network Out-of-Pocket Maximums:
+The following table identifies what does and does not apply toward your Out-of-Pocket Maximums:

+Plan Features Applies to the Network Out-of- Pocket Maximum?

+Copays Yes

-Plan Features Applies to the Network Out-of-Pocket Maximum?
-Applies to the Non-Network Out-of-Pocket Maximum?
-Payments toward the Annual Deductible Yes Yes Coinsurance Payments Yes Yes Charges for non-Covered Health Services No No The amounts of any reductions in Benefits you incur by not notifying Care Coordination SM No No Charges that exceed Eligible Expenses No No
+Coinsurance Payments Yes

+Charges for non-Covered Health Services No

+The amounts of any reductions in Benefits you incur by not notifying Care Coordination SM No

+Charges that exceed Eligible Expenses No